 What would your team like to learn about or share?
 Use your creativity, and solicit feedback from the team on what they'd like to hear about.

 Providing professional development opportunities and encouraging employees to grow within your organization is one of the most powerful ways you can show your appreciation.

-A first step toward this could be something simple, like providing a monthly allowance for education and development.
-Modern educational tools like Lynda and Udemy make this simple and cost effective.
+The first step toward this could be something simple, like providing a monthly allowance for education and development.
+Modern educational tools like Lynda and Udemy make this simple and cost-effective.
 Think about setting up a stipend for relevant conferences or training.

 Don't make the mistake of thinking that investing in your team's education is simply grooming them for their next position at another company.
 By supporting their professional development, you're showing the team how much you value their current skills, and the things they bring to the table.
 Your investment also shows your interest in seeing them grow with you over the long term.

 Peter Baeklund has a great quote on the topic: